solankidhvani/OntarioCancerTrends/README.md

 ## Overview

 This project investigates patterns in cancer incidence and mortality across Ontario’s Public Health Units (PHUs) and examines how these patterns relate to social determinants of health (SDOH).
-By integrating multiple public health datasets and applying machine-learning models, the project aims to help Ontario’s health ministries better understand which regions face the greatest burden and which social factors most strongly influence outcomes.
+By integrating multiple public health datasets and applying machine learning models, the project aims to help Ontario’s health ministries better understand which regions face the greatest burden and which social factors most strongly influence outcomes.

 **Business Question:**